Basis-Theory/basistheory-ios/README.md

 This is a static class containing services available to be used with elements exported from the `BasisTheoryElements` package.

+🚨 Before we make any tokenization requests, we check to ensure all of the elements being passed in are valid.
+If any one of them is not valid, we will return an `invalidInput` error.

 #### `tokenize`

 Elements' values can be securely tokenized utilizing our [tokenize](https://docs.basistheory.com/#tokenize) services.
 To accomplish this, simply pass the Element instance in the payload.